 The Board's corporate objective is to grow the Company's cash reserves and continue to pursue an appropriate balance between the retention and utilisation of cash reserves for value-accretive investments.
-The Board has determined the following key business objectives for the 2020/21 financial year:
+The Board has determined the following key business objectives for the 2021/22 financial year:

-- Koolan Island commission the new airstrip and substantially complete the elevated stripping phase of the life-of-mine plan in order to maximise sales and cashflow over the remainder of the mine life as the waste/ore stripping ratio and costs decline and ore shipments increase. - Extension Hill extend the current program of Extension Hill low-grade sales should favourable market prices continue and transition the site to final closure. - Shine complete development planning and, subject to a favourable assessment outcome, bring the project into production. - Cost reductions continue to drive for sustainable cost improvements across all business units. - Treasury returns maintain an appropriate yield on the Group's cash and investment reserves while preserving capital for future deployment. - Growth projects continue the search for acquisition opportunities in the resources sector.
+- Koolan Island complete the processing plant upgrade and the Main Pit elevated stripping and footwall support programs to regain access to high grade ore as scheduled, in order to maximise sales and cashflow over the remainder of the mine life as ore shipments increase and the waste/ore stripping ratio and costs decline. - Shine complete commissioning and ramp-up production and sales in accordance with the development and production schedule. - Extension Hill complete final rehabilitation of the mine site. - Cost reductions continue to drive for sustainable cost improvements across all business units. - Treasury returns maintain an appropriate yield on the Group's cash and investment reserves while preserving capital for future deployment. - Growth projects continue the search for acquisition opportunities in the resources sector.